sharief007/dev-docs/content/system-design/database/partitioning/_index.md

 Currently, most data systems lack automatic mechanisms to counter highly skewed workloads.
 It falls upon the application to manage skew reduction.
 For instance, if a specific key is exceptionally active, a straightforward approach is to append a random number to the key.
 Even a two-digit decimal random number diversifies writes across 100 keys, distributing them to different partitions.

 However, this introduces complexities.
-Splitting writes across keys necessitates additional efforts for reads, and monitoring which keys undergo splitting becomes essential.
+Splitting writes across keys introduces additional efforts for reads, and this also requires monitoring and keeping track of keys which undergo splitting.